 Students may elect one of three paths for their graduate studies:

 - Enter the PhD program with a completed relevant master’s degree, transferring up to 30 hours of graduate credit from academic courses.

 - Enter the PhD program directly without a master’s degree, complete the master’s curriculum with one additional course.
 Successfully pass a qualifying exam in the fourth semester.
 If the exam outcome is successful, the student continues in the PhD program.
 If not successful, the student is awarded a master’s degree and exits the program (provided that the student is in good academic standing).

-For more information, refer to the Graduate Student Handbook.
-Click here to find answers to frequently asked questions about the program (coming soon).
+For more information, refer to the Graduate Student Handbook or Frequently Asked Questions page to learn more about SJMC graduate programs.
 In addition, listed below are the general categories of coursework required to earn the degree; for more specific information on courses, curriculum, and requirements of the Doctor of Philosophy in mass communication, visit the UI General Catalog.
 Don’t find an answer to your question?
-Email it to us at firstname.lastname@example.org.
+Email it to us at email@example.com.

 |Humanistic Approaches to Media Communication